Looking for the best shrimp recipes for dinner? Give these a whirl!

 This way, they won’t overcook and turn rubbery.

 Grilling your food automatically adds a ton of flavor.
-From the smoke to the high heat, it caramelizes juices and infuses everything with so much great taste.

 To ensure every morsel of this is yummy, you’ll start by toasting the cajun seasoning in butter and adding the uncooked rice, stirring until each grain is coated.